amalabey/Marlin-2.0-SKR-1.3-Ender-3/README.md

-**Marlin 2.0 Bugfix with changes for my Custom Ender-3 with SKR V1.3 and BLTouch v3.0**
+**Marlin 2.0 Bugfix with changes for my Modded Ender-3 with SKR V1.3 and BLTouch v3.0**

 ----------